 Take after completion of the research and writing of the PhD thesis.
 This examination (thesis defense) will be publicly announced on the departmental bulletin boards and by email from the Graduate Office.
 It will consist of a seminar, open to the public, during which the candidate will summarize the thesis research.
 Following the seminar there will be an oral examination to be attended only by the Examining Committee members.

-The request to take the Final Examination the online GS Form 8 needs to be submitted.
+The Request For Appointment of Examining Committee (online GS Form 8) needs to be submitted.
 This must be completed 3 weeks prior to the date of your exam.